Varengold Bank: History

+Since 20 March 2007, the Varengold shares have been listed in the unofficial market of the Frankfurt Stock Exchange in the Entry Standard market segment.
+With the discontinuation of the Entry Standard on 1 March 2017, Varengold moved to the Basic Board.
+In 2018, the company was listed on regional exchanges such as the Börse München.

+Seeking growth outside Germany, Varengold opened a representative office in Sofia in 2018 to serve South-Eastern European fintech clients.

+Operations

+Executives describe the strategy as becoming “the preferred bank for the marketplace-lending industry,” a position highlighted in a 2020 interview about Banking-as-a-Service partnerships.

+Alongside fintech funding, the bank historically processed high-margin international payments for trade clients in the Middle East and Eastern Europe, generating fees of almost €45 million in 2021 before later restrictions.

 Divisions

 In the marketplace banking division, the bank supports online marketplaces that deal with the financing of companies and consumers (peer-to-peer platforms).
 Varengold finances the growth of fintech companies and provides them with products requiring a banking license (fronting services).
+In 2018 it committed £45 million to the UK invoice-finance platform MarketInvoice.

 In the transaction banking and commercial banking division, the bank provides foreign trade-oriented customers with basic products such as account relationships and international payment transactions.
 The bank also has a customer base for trade finance transactions (e.g., guaranties or letters of credit).

 Varengold Bank AG is registered with the Federal Financial Supervisory Authority (BaFin) under No. 109520 and is affiliated with the Entschädigungseinrichtung deutscher Banken (EdB).
 Varengold shares (stock symbol VG8) is listed on the Xetra of the Frankfurt Stock Exchange.